fizasayeed776/docguard/README.md

   `GITHUB_APP_PRIVATE_KEY`) is wired into settings but not implemented.
 - `apps/agents/definitions.py` contains Strands Agents SDK drafts; these are reference code only and are not called from the live pipeline.
-- Test coverage remains below 60% (currently ~57%), so the full suite is still not broad enough for large-scale production sign-off.

 ## Layout